kirsho/DASH/WGBS/DMT_analysis/README.md

 **Methylator** is executed within a Singularity/Apptainer container to respect the [FAIR](https://www.nature.com/articles/s41592-020-0742-y) principles.
 The "methylator.simg" contains r-base=4.1.3 and all its packages & dependencies installed with conda in an ubuntu environment.
 Apps version & image creation recipes are described bellow.

 ## Methylator scripts & files
-Your analysis is controlled by `Methylator_xxx.sh` you can edit to speficy which analysis you want to do.
+Your analysis is controlled by `Methylator_xxx.sh`.
+You can edit to speficy which analysis you want to do.
 A `Methylator_Config.txt` must be edited to pass specific parameters to your analysis.
 Additional files like, `Annotatr_mm10_Customs.RData` can also be provided for user specific annotations or `custom_plot.R` for user-specific plots.
 <!-- `Annotatr_mm10.RData` must be revisited and a `plot.R`must be created   -->
 <!-- I wonder if some of the information in `Methylator_xxx.sh` should be given in `Methylator_Config.txt` -->